C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 ---
 # Contact Us
 The contact page features a contact form which requests:
-* Users name
+* User's name
-* Users email address
+* User's email address
 * Details of their query

 These are all required input for the query to be sent